csgrimes1/chihuahua/README.md

  * You never have to use a callback to notify your test runners are complete.
  You can simply return promises rather than calling a `done` or `end` callback function.
- * Chihuahua gives you complete test isolation.
-Thanks to `proxyquire`, each test module is loaded before each test runs.
-This eliminates interference from other tests.

 ### History
 * 1.0.2   2016-03-16 Initial release